To conclude our February Fey Month special, we discuss about the infamous Feywild or Kingdom of Faerie.

 - Gods & Goddesses – entities that infused with divine energy that represent an abstract concept or ideal

 Archfey and even the Fey sovereigns often are considerably powerful; enough where some of these beings can warp and distort space and time in the Feywild.
 Granted the Feywild barely follows the normal paradigms of the Material Plane anyways but the Material Plane is bound by the rules devised by the deities.
 The archfey may seem god-like within the Feywild or even outside of it, but they do not possess the same distinction of as deities.
-Within an Archfey’s domain however, they can be conceived as being deities since the space is technically an extension of their power and essence.
+Within an Archfey’s domain, however, they can be conceived as being deities since the space is technically an extension of their power and essence.
 In other words, don’t mess with an Archfey on their own turf.
 Sort of the same principle with deities as well, or creatures with lairs; there is a home-field advantage.

 Places in the Feywild – From wild borderlands to marshes and meadows

-Currently in 5th Edition there is not a whole lot of material regarding places of interest within the Feywild, that may change in future supplements but presently there are not a whole lot written.
+Currently, in 5th Edition there is not a whole lot of material regarding places of interest within the Feywild, that may change in future supplements but presently there are not a whole lot written.
 During 4th Edition, there was one particular supplement (called Heroes of the Feywild) that tried to add lore and context to a region that was newly coined by the creative heads at Wizards of the Coast.
 Fey creatures started as far back as 1st Edition of D&D, with new additions from existing lore added over time across editions.
 When 4th Edition was introduced at the time, the Feywild was given a name and place within the cosmology while the original Plane of Shadow was relabeled as the Shadowfell.

 GMs should consider a fair distribution of regions to accentuate different aspects of nature, like mountains, forests, oceans, and marshlands.
-Give some distinct flair and flavor to it, you may even given a special region for the major faerie courts.
+Give some distinct flair and flavor to it, you may even be given a special region for the major faerie courts.
 For example, in Soladis, there are the Fen of Winters and the Golden Vale as headquarters or dominions for the Winter and Summer Queen respectively.
 The Feywild is characterized by their assortment and variety of fey personalities.
 You could have a legion of pixies residing within the Golden Vale who act as Titania’s private armed forces.
 You could also have an entity known as the Wild Hunt who roams across the Feywild in the search of the ultimate prey.
 The Feywild is all about variety, including its locales and what they impart with the natural world.

 Civilizations within an Enchanted Land